 When and why is National Youth Day celebrated in India?

-The people of India celebrate 12 January as National Youth Day to commemorate the birth of Swami Vivekananda.
-Swami Vivekananda was born on 12 January 1863 in Calcutta.
+The people of India celebrate 12 January as National Youth Day on the birthday of Swami Vivekananda.

 Who is the founder of the Ramakrishna Mission?

 Swami Vivekananda is the founder of Ramakrishna Mission.
-Ramakrishna Mission is a Hindu religious society established on 1 May 1897 in Calcutta.
+Ramakrishna Mission is a religious society established on 1 May, 1897 in Calcutta.
 It presents a modern version of Advaita Vedanta, which is a school of Indian philosophy in western countries.
 The society was launched by Vivekananda with dual purposes.
-One was to spread the message of Vedanta as propounded by the Hindu saint, Sri Ramakrishna.
-And the other was to improve the social living conditions of the Indian people.
+One was to spread the message of Vedanta, and the other was to improve the social living conditions of the Indian people.